content-left-bg.png

 SRS Participation

 Participation in the Student Resource Scheme (SRS) is optional and remains in place for the duration of your child’s enrolment unless changed.
-Parents joining the scheme for the first time must submit a Participation Agreement Form before enrolment.
-If no form is received, the school will assume you have opted out and you will need to provide the required resources yourself.
+ALL student enrolments must include a completed participation agreement form.

 Fees, Charges & Inclusions

-The school’s SRS fee is based on a flat fee structure and varies by year level.
+The school’s SRS fee is based on a flat fee structure.
 Details of fees and included resources are available in the relevant SRS Resource List and on the school website.

 The Textbook and Resource Allowance (TRA) is deducted from the SRS fee, reducing the amount payable.
 If the SRS cost is equal to the TRA, no fee is payable.